Generic name: tenecteplase [ ten-EK-te-plase ]

 an infection of the lining of your heart (also called bacterial endocarditis);

-if you have recently had a baby; or
+if you are pregnant or have recently had a baby.

 How is tenecteplase given?

-Tenecteplase is injected into a vein through an IV.
+Tenecteplase is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Tenecteplase is usually given as soon as possible after the first signs of heart attack occur.

-This medicine can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you have recently received tenecteplase.
+tenecteplase can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using tenecteplase.